 Costa Rica’s Best Adventure

 Costa Rica has many adventures to choose from but only one takes you to the heart of Costa Rica.
-Whitewater rafting Costa Rica is one of the most memorable experiences you can have on your visit.
+Whitewater rafting in Costa Rica is one of the most memorable experiences you can have on your visit.

-The steep terrain, rainfall, and year-long warm weather makes Costa Rica one of the top destinations on the planet for whitewater rafting.
+The steep terrain, rainfall, and year-long warm weather make Costa Rica one of the top destinations on the planet for whitewater rafting.
 You can visit Costa Rica anytime during the year to enjoy whitewater rafting on the many different rivers in Costa Rica.

 Types of Rivers in Costa Rica

-Costa Rican rivers flow one of two directions.
+Costa Rican rivers flow in one of two directions.
 The river will either be a pacific flowing river that dumps out into the pacific ocean or a Caribbean flowing river that dumps into the Caribbean.

 If you look at Costa Rica from a topographic map you will notice that it looks like it has a spine that divides it down the center.
-This is the central mountain range and it is home to the birth of many of Costa Rica’s most beautiful rivers on both the pacific and caribbean slopes.
+This is the central mountain range and it is home to the birth of many of Costa Rica’s most beautiful rivers on both the Pacific and Caribbean slopes.

 The central mountain range is known for being very steep.
 Costa Rica on average is only 70 miles wide but the central mountain range gets up to 13,000ft in elevation.
 This means that water running down the mountain range is running fast!
-If you have fast running water for millions of years you end up having some very deep canyons offering some of the most spectacular scenery you will find in the tropics.
+If you have fast-running water for millions of years you end up having some very deep canyons offering some of the most spectacular scenery you will find in the tropics.

 The fast water flow over the years also forms what we refer to as a pool and drop river.
 Most rivers in Costa Rica are pool and drop rivers.
 You can paddle through a rapid and end up in a pool.
-After a short float in the pool you are back in a rapid which is followed by another pool.
-This type of river in Costa Rica is your most scenic, remote, and bigger rapids with a nice chance to rest in a pool before the next rapid.
+After a short float in the pool, you are back in a rapid which is followed by another pool.
+This type of river in Costa Rica is your most scenic, remote, and bigger rapid with a nice chance to rest in a pool before the next rapid.

 Best time to Raft in Costa Rica

 We like both times of the year.
-We love seeing the river with it’s majestic crystal clear look but we also love some adrenaline in the rainy months.
+We love seeing the river with its majestic crystal clear look but we also love some adrenaline in the rainy months.
 It’s a win-win!